moderndatacompany/dataos.info/docs/resources/cluster.md

 The Minerva query engine supports a wide range of connectors, including MySQL, PostgreSQL, Oracle, and Redshift.
 These connectors are configured in a YAML file, where they are mounted as catalogs.
 The catalogs store schemas and enable referencing of data sources through the respective connectors.

 By utilizing these connectors, you can perform data analyses directly on the data sources without the need to transfer the data to DataOS.
 This approach allows for efficient querying and exploration of data, minimizing data movement.
-To know more, click [here.](./cluster/connectors_configuration.md)
+To know more, click on the link: [Connectors Configuration.](./cluster/connectors_configuration.md)

 ## Case Scenarios